We are planning our next Conference in October 2022 aligned with Hope for Europe

 Diaspora, Empire and the Gospel – uncovering the minority church in Europe

 In recent decades many millions of people have come to Europe from all over the world and established minority churches.
 Meanwhile ethnic Europeans have migrated within the continent and planted churches which often reflect their own culture more than the host culture.
-We will be investigating this phenomenon and asking how these churches navigate between becoming assimilated by the host culture, remaining isolated outposts of their culture of origin or endeavour to develop a ‚kingdom‘ culture that transcends both.
+We investigated this phenomenon and asked how these churches navigate between becoming assimilated by the host culture, remaining isolated outposts of their culture of origin or endeavour to develop a ‚kingdom‘ culture that transcends both.

 As I sat listening to my brothers and sisters praising God in Spanish, Arabic, Romanian, Farsi, Portuguese, Gujurati, Finnish, Pashto and Korean, I realised I was part of something different and new for EEMA.
 Our world was suddenly much broader than it had been at our previous conferences.

 We had a new feel, a more vibrant mood to our conference, brought together by our intentional inclusion of leaders of Muslim-background churches and networks, as well as leaders of diaspora churches from across Europe.
 Together we considered together how we, one church and one family, learn to transcend our ethnic and cultural differences and work together for the gospel.
 It was very encouraging to find such a level of acceptance, with different groups meeting together, listening humbly to one another, and doing so in an attitude of genuine repentance for past wrongs and misunderstandings.